LinogeFly/hide-unwanted-streams-on-twitch/test/channels-test-cases.md

 ### Expected results
 1. All channel thumbnails should be visible.

+## Test case 8

+### Actions
+1. Repeat all steps from the previous test case.
+2. Open Settings window.
+3. Unblock the game that was blocked previously.

+### Expected results
+1. All channel thumbnails should be visible.

 # Game specific Videos (Week) page

 ## Test case 1-6